I have tried to write Paradise

 that is paradise-- Ezra Pound

 Surely the winds of paradise are like that--perfumed and love-sick.
-And closing my eyes and taking a deep breath of the fragrance.
-I am immediately transported.

 I've long wondered, why it is that everyone prefers Dante's Purgatorio to his Paradiso?